EricaLinaG/Emacsn/README.md

 Most of the examples from the Chemacs doc are incorporated here.
 Chemacs2 is installed directly into _~/.emacs.d_, if there is already one it will be moved out of the way first.

+#### Profiles and Configs.

+Chemacs calls it's boot entries '_profiles_'.
+I call the record which defines a profile a '_config_'.
+There is a direct relationship between the two.
+Installing a configuration will result in a _profile_ entry of the same name.
+So profile-name can also be the name of a configuration, but not necessarily.

+There are always at least two profiles for each installed configuration.
+One as the name of the configuration the other as configuration-name_-server_

 ### Persistent profile definitions